 Although educational action in Portugal was predominantly positivist in the 1960s, music education activities were integrated into the radio and television transmission plans of I.M.A.V.E.
-Radio School (broadcast) two weekly music activities - Music Education, Musical Listening - and Choral Singing were broadcast in the Unified Course on television, which was supposed to complement the other practical musical activities.
+Radio School, with (broadcast, with two) two weekly music activities - Music Education, Musical Listening - and Choral Singing were broadcast in the Unified Course on television, which was supposed to complement the other practical musical activities.